The Yardbirds: Beginnings and Clapton line-up (1963–1965)

 The Yardbirds in 1964.
 L to R: Keith Relf, Eric Clapton, Jim McCarty, Chris Dreja, Paul Samwell-Smith.

-After the tours with Williamson, the Yardbirds signed to EMI's Columbia label in February 1964, and recorded more live tracks on 20 March at the legendary Marquee Club in London.
+After the tours with Williamson, the Yardbirds signed to EMI's Columbia label in February 1964, and they recorded more live tracks on 20 March at the legendary Marquee Club in London.
 The resulting album of mostly American blues and R&B covers, Five Live Yardbirds, was released by Columbia nine months later, and it failed to enter the UK Albums Chart.
 Over time, Five Live gained stature as one of the few high-quality live recordings of the era and as a historical document of both the British rock and roll boom of the 1960s and Clapton's time in the band.

 The Clapton line-up recorded two singles, the blues "I Wish You Would" and "Good Morning, School Girl", before the band scored its first major hit with "For Your Love", a Graham Gouldman composition with a prominent harpsichord part by Brian Auger.
-"For Your Love" was a Top-10 hit in the UK, Canada and the US but displeased Clapton, a blues purist whose vision extended beyond three-minute singles.
+"For Your Love" was a Top 10 hit in the UK, Canada, and the US, but it displeased Clapton, a blues purist whose vision extended beyond three-minute singles.
 Frustrated by their commercial approach, he abruptly left the band in March 1965, shortly after the single was released.
-Soon after Clapton joined John Mayall & the Bluesbreakers, Jeff Beck replaced him.
-The band first approached Jimmy Page, but content with his lucrative sessions work, and worried about both his health and the politics of Clapton's departure, Page recommended his friend Jeff Beck.
+Soon after, Clapton joined John Mayall & the Bluesbreakers, and Jeff Beck replaced Clapton in the Yardbirds on his friend Jimmy Page's recommendation.
+The band had first approached Page to replace Clapton, but Page was content with his lucrative sessions work and was worried about both his health and the politics of Clapton's departure.
 Beck played his first gig with the Yardbirds two days after Clapton's departure.